Halcyon days, now wars are ending.

 In the Halcyon Days, we enter a period when we step out of our ordinary cares and the workaday world.
 This ancient practice calls us to pause, honor the rites of Yule, and celebrate with peace and kindness.

-So for the next two or so weeks, that is what exactly I propose we do.
+So for the next several weeks, that is what exactly I propose we do.

 The Story of Halcyon:

 Once upon a time, Alcyone (also called Halcyon) was the daughter of Aeolus, King of the Winds, and the wife of Ceyx, King of Thessaly.
 Alcyone and Ceyx loved each other devotedly and were never willingly apart.

 Nevertheless, a time came when Ceyx decided he must make the long journey across the sea to consult the Oracle of Apollo at Delphi.
 When Alcyone learned what he was planning, she was overwhelmed with grief and terror, for she knew the power of the sea winds and feared his death.

 Ceyx was deeply moved, but his purpose held fast.
 Alcyone yielded at last, and let him go alone.